HomeBlogHow Often Is Audiometric Testing Required by OSHA?

 What happens when the cycle lapses

 A lapsed audiometric testing cycle is a direct violation of 1910.95(g).
-In an OSHA inspection, the compliance officer will typically request audiometric records for all enrolled employees and verify that each has a current annual audiogram within the past 12 months.
-Employees whose records show a gap of more than 12 months since their last test generate individual citations.
+OSHA inspectors will request audiometric records for all enrolled employees and verify each has a current annual audiogram within the past 12 months.
+Employees with a gap of more than 12 months since their last test generate individual citations.
+Beyond the compliance risk, lapsed testing means any hearing threshold change during the gap goes undetected.

 Can we test employees more frequently than annually?